Why the Þórsmörk hike in Iceland should be on every hiker's bucket list?

 During olden times, the farmers who resided in Fljótshlíð would bring their herd of sheep around this area as the climate was favourable.
 In 2010, after the sudden eruption of the Eyjafjallajökull glacier volcano, more hikers ventured towards it to discover the newly formed volcanic craters called ‘Magni’ and ‘Móði’ named after Thor’s sons, meaning ‘brave’ and ‘strong’.
 The given names seem to be perfect for these new craters as they are found exactly above the Thor valley.
 You can also find many fascinating natural rock formations such as Snorraríki, Sóttarhellar Cave, Álfakirkja, Stakkholtsgjá Gorge and the stone arch in Stóra Enda.

 There are many marked hiking trails in the area for day hikes, and Þórsmörk is also the starting point of two multi-day hikes.
 If you’re a super adventurous hiker, you can hike.. wait for it.. to the hike!
-There are two trails namely Fimmvörðuháls and Laugavegur that lead you directly to Thórsmörk from Landmannalaugar or vise versa.
+There are two trails namely Fimmvörðuháls and Laugavegur that lead you directly to Thórsmörk from Landmannalaugar or vice versa.
 If you start the Laugavegur hike from Þórsmörk it is on foot and therefore more challenging.
 A hike over the Fimmvörðuháls mountain pass to Skógar. is considered to be rather a difficult hike and not for beginners because this is a very steep trail.
 Some hikers take this all the way and start in Skógar, hike over Fimmvorðuháls mountain pass, camp in Þórmörk for two to three nights and head onward to Landmannalaugar on the Laugavegur trail.
 This may be the ultimate mountain hike for the experienced hikers.
 Nevertheless, you can tailor make your hike and however you choose to do it, you will be mesmerized along the way by the enchanting natural beauty that is dramatic yet so serene.

 2. Preparing for hiking